 The process of looking for a job after graduation can feel like an overwhelming task.
 The Career Development Center is here to support you in your journey to find that next opportunity.
 While each student has unique interests, skills, and values these are some steps to begin thinking about your job search.
-For one-on-one assistance, make an appointment with your Career Counselor using Handshake.
+For one-on-one assistance, make an appointment with your career coach using Handshake.

 Think of job searching as a funnel, at the top of the funnel is wide — think broad about what you're interested in doing for this role.
 Then as you search and make deeper connections, that funnel becomes smaller and you're able to identify job interests.

 In order to determine what options and opportunities you have for your next step, it's important to do a self evaluation and reflection.
 Start by asking yourself the following questions.